-• By default, the test driver removes all old per-test log files before it starts running tests to regenerate them.
-The variable RECHECK_LOGS contains the set of log files which are removed.
+• By default, the test harness removes all old per-test .log and .trs files before it starts running tests to regenerate them.
+The variable RECHECK_LOGS contains the set of .log (and, by implication, .trs) files which are removed.
 RECHECK_LOGS defaults to TEST_LOGS, which means all tests need to be rechecked.
 By overriding this variable, you can choose which tests need to be reconsidered.
 For example, you can lazily rerun only those tests which are outdated, i.e., older than their prerequisite test files, by setting this variable to the empty value:

+'''

 env RECHECK_LOGS= make -e check

+'''

 • You can ensure that all tests are rerun which have failed or passed unexpectedly, by running make recheck in the test directory.
-This convenience target will set RECHECK_LOGS appropriately before invoking the main test driver.
+This convenience target will set RECHECK_LOGS appropriately before invoking the main test harness.

-In order to guarantee an ordering between tests even with make -jN, dependencies between the corresponding log files may be specified through usual make dependencies.
+In order to guarantee an ordering between tests even with make -jN, dependencies between the corresponding .log files may be specified through usual make dependencies.
 For example, the following snippet lets the test named foo-execute.test depend upon completion of the test foo-compile.test:

+'''

-TESTS = foo-compile.test foo-execute.test foo-execute.log: foo-compile.log
+TESTS = foo-compile.test foo-execute.test

+foo-execute.log: foo-compile.log

+'''